What Is Purpose-Driven PR?

 The Importance of Internalizing Purpose

 There are lots of ways a brand can support its customers, community, and the globe meaningfully.
-Cause partnerships, donation campaigns, are all relevant PR campaigns, but they aren’t purpose-driven.
+Cause partnerships, and donation campaigns, are all relevant PR campaigns, but they aren’t purpose-driven.
 Purpose-driven companies take the long view on purpose and impact.

 Internalization distinguishes purpose-driven brands.
 When everyone from the Board, to the CEO to the janitor walks the talk of purpose, then a brand has authentically implemented a purpose-driven brand.
 This also means when employees face choices, they incorporate the purpose into their decision-making.
 This can include employee hiring, employee programs, purchasing, and product decisions.
 It also means employees feel safe in making a purpose-informed choice because they know they’re acting within the company’s ethos; their choice is supported and even celebrated.